OpenTechSchool/python-data-intro/README.md

 So, fork this repository.
 The guide is written as a [Jekyll](http://jekyllrb.com/) site, hosted on GitHub pages.
 It's set up so you can just write pages in Markdown.
 A markup guide is below.

 Course work goes under `core/` or `extras/`.
-It's all linked together by `index.md` in the root direcory.
+It's all linked together by `index.md` in the root directory.

 * `core/` covers the basic goals of the course.
 Put any images in `core/images/`
 * `extras/` are all the interesting things people can do once they have completed the basics.